yazan-alshekha/learning-journal/README.md

 # growth mindset approach
 ### 1.challenges
-it is first step of way to get groth mindset
+it is first step of way to get groth mindset we should go through it

 ### 2.obstacles
 this road will faced all people but growth mindset tell us